ArchipelagoMW/Archipelago.MultiClient.Net/docfx/docs/helpers/helpers.md

 ## ConnectionInfo

-The @"Archipelago.MultiClient.Net.Helpers.IConnectionInfoProvider?text='ConnectionInfo helper'" provides access to values under which you are currently connected, such as your slot number or your currently used tags and item handling flags.
+The @"Archipelago.MultiClient.Net.Helpers.IConnectionInfoProvider?text=ConnectionInfo Helper" provides access to values under which you are currently connected, such as your slot number or your currently used tags and item handling flags.